|

 - Swim suit.
 Need I say more?

-(I sleep on my side) sink all the way down in the waterbed until it
+sleep on my side) sink all the way down in the waterbed until it comes into

 - No more chafing on the inside of my thighs!
 I tend to wear